hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-greenlake-developer-portal.md

 ## HPE Developer Community

-T﻿her third tile allows you to reach out to us,  \[the HPE Developer Community](https://developer.hpe.com/).
-Our web portal as mentionned in the introductionnary words of this blog, will help you find all things software at HPE.[Join us](https://developer.hpe.com/community) to collaborate and build applications and integrations with HPE products using the latest software and open source technologies.
+T﻿he third tile allows you to reach out to us,  \[The HPE Developer Community](https://developer.hpe.com/).
+Our web portal as mentionned in the introductionnary words of this blog, will help you find all things software at HPE [Join us](https://developer.hpe.com/community) to collaborate and build applications and integrations with HPE products using the latest software and open source technologies.

 The HPE GreenLake Developer Portal offers one last important feature: